What is a potential tropical cyclone?

 "Advances in forecasting over the past decade or so ... now allow the confident prediction of tropical cyclone impacts while these systems are still in the developmental stage," the NHC said.

-As an example, last season on June 2, the NHC began issuing advisories, watches and warnings for Potential Tropical Cyclone One, which was forecast to become Tropical Storm Alex and bring heavy rain and gusty winds to portions of Florida.
+For example, on June 2, 2022, the NHC began issuing advisories, watches and warnings for Potential Tropical Cyclone One, which was forecast to become Tropical Storm Alex and bring heavy rain and gusty winds to portions of Florida.

-The NHC publishes a projected path and a full suite of text, graphical and watch/warning products every six hours for all potential tropical cyclones, just as it does for hurricanes and tropical storms
+The NHC publishes a forecast cone and a full suite of text, graphical and watch/warning products every six hours for all potential tropical cyclones, just as it does for hurricanes and tropical storms.

 These updates occur at 5 a.m., 11 a.m., 5 p.m. and 11 p.m.
-Eastern Daylight Time.
-When storm watches or warnings are in effect for any land areas, which is almost always the case with potential tropical cyclones, the NHC also provides additional updates at the three-hour intervals between those times.
+EDT.
+When watches or warnings are in effect for any land areas, which is almost always the case with potential tropical cyclones, the NHC also provides additional updates at the three-hour intervals between those times.

 WHAT IS THE ‘CONE OF UNCERTAINTY’ IN HURRICANE FORECASTS?